Recent courses offerings…

 Note: Students unable to receive anesthesia for medical reasons will need to provide a patient for the lab sessions.
 This course meets the licensure requirements in all WREB states and the special requirements of Arizona, Washington and New Mexico.

-Limited Attendance: Enrollment is on a first-come basis.
+Limited Attendance: Class size is limited to 24.
+Registration deadline is 5 pm Pacific Time zone August 15, 2014.
 The full tuition fee must accompany the registration form.

 Phoenix College - Dental Building "R" Parking is in the North Parking Lot adjacent to the Dental Building (www.phoenixcollege.edu/map)